FaceBlockTeam/fbcli/README.md

 Send coin:

-`./qubic-cli -nodeip 127.0.0.1 -seed aaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaa -sendtoaddress AFZPUAIYVPNUYGJRQVLUKOPPVLHAZQTGLYAAUUNBXFTVTAMSBKQBLEIEPCVJ 1`
+`./faceblock-cli -nodeip 127.0.0.1 -seed aaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaa -sendtoaddress AFZPUAIYVPNUYGJRQVLUKOPPVLHAZQTGLYAAUUNBXFTVTAMSBKQBLEIEPCVJ 1`

 Send special command to node:

-`./qubic-cli -nodeip 127.0.0.1 -seed aaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaa -sendspecialcommand 123`
+`./faceblock-cli -nodeip 127.0.0.1 -seed aaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaa -sendspecialcommand 123`

 Dump tick data to a file:

-`./qubic-cli -nodeip 127.0.0.1 -gettickdata 10600000 10600000.bin`
+`./faceblock-cli -nodeip 127.0.0.1 -gettickdata 10600000 10600000.bin`

 Read tick data file:

-`./qubic-cli -readtickdata 10600000.bin`
+`./faceblock-cli -readtickdata 10600000.bin`

 Check tx on tick data file:

-`./qubic-cli -checktxonfile TX_HASH 10600000.bin`
+`./faceblock-cli -checktxonfile TX_HASH 10600000.bin`

 Check tx on online:

-`./qubic-cli -nodeip 127.0.0.1 -checktxontick 10600000 TX_HASH`
+`./faceblock-cli -nodeip 127.0.0.1 -checktxontick 10600000 TX_HASH`

-More information, please read the help. `./qubic-cli -help`
+More information, please read the help. `./faceblock-cli -help`

-#### NOTE: PROPER ACTIONS are needed if you use this tool as a replacement for qubic wallet.
+#### NOTE: PROPER ACTIONS are needed if you use this tool as a replacement for faceblock wallet.
 Please use it with caution.